Arrays

 These transactions are **executed in parallel** using Arcology's concurrency model.

-operations are commutative — the order of execution does not affect the final result.
-Whether Alice’s push comes before Bob’s or vice versa, the outcome is the same: [true, true]
+Both `push(true)` operations are **commutative** — the order of execution does not affect the final result.
+Whether Alice’s push comes before Bob’s or vice versa, the outcome is the same: `[true, true]`.

 During the **conflict detection phase**, the system verifies that there is **no data overlap or ordering dependency** between these operations.